rsethur/MLOps/setup/StartBaseScenario.md

 Once you understand the concepts & ready to delete the resources you can fo the the following:

 From Azure Devops run the pipeline `mlops_pipelines/EnvTearDownPipeline.yml`.
 Alternatively you can login to Azure Portal and delete the resource group that we created (i.e. `your-unique-name-aml-rg`).

+Do :star: the repo if you like it.